lovelaced/grocerygetter/README.md

 # grocerygetter
-IRC bot which takes strings (groceries, in this case) and sticks them in a textfile and uploads them to dropbox.
+IRC bot which takes strings (groceries was my original inspiration) and sticks them in a textfile.

+"Usage: python2.7 main.py <channel> [bot's nick]"

+Commands can be seen by typing .help.